stephhazlitt/some-assembly-required/R/bc-sd61-popn/sd61_kids.md

 Let’s start by pulling some population estimate data from Statistics Canada—I found data for each Census Metropolitan Area by age group.
 Perfect.
-I had to Google to learn about what the Victoria Census Metropolitan Area (CMA) actually includes (🤦‍♀), turns out it includes [all of the Capital Regional District minus the Gulf Islands](https://www12.statcan.gc.ca/census-recensement/2011/as-sa/fogs-spg/Facts-cma-eng.cfm?LANG=Eng&GK=CMA&GC=935).
+I had to Google to learn about what the Victoria Census Metropolitan Area (CMA) actually includes, turns out it includes [all of the Capital Regional District minus the Gulf Islands](https://www12.statcan.gc.ca/census-recensement/2011/as-sa/fogs-spg/Facts-cma-eng.cfm?LANG=Eng&GK=CMA&GC=935).
 Let’s have a look 👀: